Due to increased needs, the EAF will be asking that applicants exhaust all funds available before applying for EAF.

 This includes: liquid savings, sick leave, vacation accrual, comp time, PTO and EIL.

-Applicants should reach out to their applicable union representatives, to determine what special arrangements may be available.
+Please reach out to your applicable union representatives, to determine what special arrangements may be available.

 Non-union employees should reach out to their leadership for pay/leave options.

 In addition, the AAG Credit Union is offering 90-day, interest free loans to employees.

 Please contact them at firstname.lastname@example.org for more information.

 Applications for assistance are accepted from current, active employees

 as well employees who are on a paid or unpaid leave.